-The Folders pane displays a directory tree of all the folders on your computer, similar to Windows Explorer.
+The Folders pane displays a directory tree of all the folders on your computer in the same style as they appear in Windows Explorer.
 You can select one or more folders in the Folders pane to display their contents in the File List pane.

 You can also use the Folders pane to create shortcuts to your favorite files, folders, or applications.
-Then, instead of having to search for a specific file, you can quickly access it in the Favorites pane.
+Then, instead of having to search for a specific file, you can quickly access it in the Shortcuts pane.

-Whenever you browse to a folder using the Folders pane, the ACDSee database catalogs any images or media files in the folder.
+Whenever you browse to a folder using the Folders pane, the ACDSee database catalogs any images, or media files in the folder.